hashicorp/vagrant/docs/base_boxes.md

 * Ruby & RubyGems to install Chef
 * Chef for provisioning support

-The above are absolutely _required_ by Vagrant to work properly with the base box.
-The versions themselves are up to you as long as everything (Ruby and Chef) works properly together.
+The above are absolutely _required_ of a base box in order to work properly with Vagrant.
+The versions of those requirements however are up to you, as long as they are working properly.

 <div class="info">
-  <h3>What about security?</h3>
+  <h3>Isn't a password-less <code>sudo</code> a security risk?
+What about public/private keys?</h3>
   <p>
-    A common question is "Why the password-less <code>sudo</code>?" or "What about public/private keys?".
-Our answer to this is that since Vagrant targets development environments, security is not a major concern, and we currently value simplicity over it.
-In the future we may support keys, password
-    <code>sudo</code>, etc. but for now this is not possible with Vagrant.
+    Since Vagrant targets development environments, security is not a major concern, and we currently value simplicity over it.
+However, Vagrant is still young, and in the future we may support keys, password <code>sudo</code>, etc. Right now though, these are not possible.
   </p>
 </div>